Bishopsgate railway station: The nationalisation era (1948–1964)

-After closure (1964-present day)
+After closure (1964–present day)

 Over the next 40 years much of the site became derelict.
 Following an extended period of planning, the entire site was demolished in 2003–04, with the exception of a number of Grade II listed structures: ornamental gates on Shoreditch High Street and the remaining 850 ft of the so-called "Braithwaite Viaduct", one of the oldest railway structures in the world and the second-oldest in London.
 The demolition of the former Bishopsgate station made way for Shoreditch High Street station on the East London line extension in 2010, part of the new London Overground network, replacing Shoreditch Underground station to the east which had closed in June 2006.

 The rail bridge that passed over the Liverpool Street approaches and into the site was demolished over Christmas 2007.
-The reference includes a time lapse video of the bridge being demolished.

 A mixed-use development on the former goods yard site, named The Goodsyard, has also been proposed.